Wacom-Developer/sdk-for-multi-display/README.md

 # Wacom Ink SDK for multi-display

+> **Version 2 of the Wacom Ink SDK for multi-display, based on .NET 8, is scheduled for release soon.**
+>
+> **Please note that, due to .NET Core 3.1 eventually no longer receiving bug fixes, version 1 will be supported for a limited period after the release of version 2.**
+>
+> **It is recommended to upgrade from version 1 to version 2 of the SDK.**

 **NOTICE:**

 All of the content provided in this repository is **classified as Wacom Confidential Material**, therefore the signed NON-DISCLOSURE AGREEMENT applies.